monymony-public/react-native-tutorial/docs/router-tutorial/react-navigation-stack/react-navigation-stack.md

 Shall we run the simulator in the order below?

     # Root Path
-    > cd ios # Enter the iOS folder and install the React-native library on iOS.
+    > cd ios # Enter the iOS folder and install the React Native library on iOS.
     > pod install
     > cd .. # After you come back to the root folder,
     > yarn start # Server ON!